The County Council is the host authority for the Nottinghamshire Police and Crime Panel.

 Meetings of the Panel

-Meetings are held in public, with the initial meetings being held at County Hall.
+Meetings are held in public at County Hall.
 It is planned to hold future meetings at different venues across the City and the County.
-Members of the public are encouraged to attend these.
+Members of the public are encouraged to attend these to observe the meetings.
 Meeting dates and agendas, minutes and reports are available.

 Complaints against the Commissioner / Deputy Commissioner